Chin-Sun/Telecommunicataion-Network/Chapter 6.md

 - For a given value of S, say, S = 0.05, there are two associated values of G. This is in agreement with our intuition that the system has two modes: one associating a small value of G with S, that is, S ≈ G, and another associating a large value of G with S, that is, G  S when many stations are backlogged.
 - the graph also shows that values of S beyond 1/2e are not attainable.
--  Note that the maximum value of S occurs at G = 1/2, which corresponds to a total arrival rate of exactly one frame per vulnerable period.
+-  Note that the maximum value of S=1/(2e) occurs at G = 1/2, which corresponds to a total arrival rate of exactly one frame per vulnerable period.
 This makes sense since two or more arrivals in a vulnerable period result in a collision.
 ![image](https://github.com/Chin-Sun/Telecommunicataion-Network/img/Alpha.JPG "Throughput S versus load G" )

 ### Slotted Alpha